-- e) Additional road connections through to the existing Glenmore Park suburb will also be provided at the northern edge of the release area. - f) Active and passive open spaces will be distributed throughout the urban area, building on existing natural assets and providing a coordinated and integrated network throughout the release area. - g) Higher density forms of housing will be provided along corridor edges, around the Neighbourhood Centre, in good proximity to public transport routes and adjacent to active and passive open spaces. - h) Residential areas on the boundary of the release area facing The Northern Road, Chain O Ponds Road or the Mulgoa Nature Reserve will provide larger lots that provide a transition between urban areas and the surrounding rural landscape. - i) Glenmore Park Stage 3 Structure Plan establishes the structure and form for the planning and future development of the area according to the vision.
-This Plan is illustrated at Figure E7.58 with the main elements being described and expanded upon in more detail in Section 7.5.3 Public Domain of this Section.
+- e) Additional road connections through to the existing Glenmore Park suburb will also be provided at the northern edge of the release area. - f) Active and passive open spaces will be distributed throughout the urban area, building on existing natural assets and providing a coordinated and integrated network throughout the release area. - g) Higher density forms of housing will be provided along corridor edges, around the Neighbourhood Centre, in good proximity to public transport routes and adjacent to active and passive open spaces. - Residential areas on the boundary of the release area facing The Northern Road, Chain O Ponds Road or the Mulgoa Nature Reserve will provide larger lots that provide a transition between urban areas and the surrounding rural landscape. - i) Glenmore Park Stage 3 Structure Plan establishes the structure and form for the planning and future development of the area according to the vision.
+This Plan is illustrated at Figure E7.58 with the main elements being described and expanded upon in more detail in Section 7.5.3 Public Domain.
+Section 7.5.7 Development Staging provides an indicative plan of how the release area will be developed.